Frequently Asked Questions About HIV

 How often should I get tested?

-The Centers for Disease Control and Prevention (CDC) recommends everyone get tested at least once per year, and in some cases, every 3-6 months.
-Additionally, people who are pregnant should be tested in their first trimester.
+The Centers for Disease Control and Prevention (CDC) recommends everyone between the ages of 13 and 64 get tested for HIV at least as part of routine health care.
+Some people, including gay and bisexual men and transgender women, should consider getting tested more often, as HIV is especially prevalent in these communities.
+Additionally, people who are pregnant should get tested in their first trimester.

-What steps can I take to reduce my risk of contracting HIV?
+What steps can I take to reduce my chances of contracting HIV?

 Is there a cure for HIV?

-Unfortunately, there is no cure for HIV.
+There is no cure for HIV.
 But with proper treatment, you can lead a long, healthy life.
-People living with HIV who regularly take their medication can significantly reduce the risk of passing the virus to others by as much as much 96 percent.
+People living with HIV who regularly take their medication can significantly reduce the chances of passing HIV onto others by at least 96 percent.

 How does HIV impact the LGBT community?